theron-wang/otr4j/README.md

   * ☑ Introduce compiler warnings failure at build-time
   * ☑ Introduce pmd analysis at build-time.
   * ☐ Introduce SpotBugs analysis at build-time
+  * ☑ Introduce checkstyle at build-time to guard formatting/style
   * ☐ spotbugs-annotations to support managing clean-up of cryptographic key material
 * ...